Dagon University

 Dagon University (ဒဂုံ တက္ကသိုလ် /my/), located in North Dagon, Yangon, is one of the largest universities in Myanmar.
 The university, established in 1993, offers bachelor's and master's degrees in liberal arts and sciences to full-time, part-time and online students.
 Dagon University also offers a full-time four-year law degree program.
-The university's 1582 acre campus in the outskirts of Yangon is one of the largest campuses in the country.
+The university's 1582 acre campus on the outskirts of Yangon is one of the largest campuses in the country.